UKR-PROJECTS/instaloader-gui/README.md

   <img src="src/favicon.ico" alt="App Icon" width="64" height="64" />
 </p>

-Instagram‑Media‑Downloader is a powerful, open‑source desktop application built with PyQt6 to download Instagram Reels—including video, thumbnail, caption, audio, and optional transcription—in one click.
+Instagram‑Media‑Downloader is a powerful, open‑source desktop application built with PyQt6 to download Instagram Reels—including video, thumbnail, caption, and audio—in one click with batch queue support and efficient performance.

 ---

-## ✨ What’s New in v2.0.0
+## ✨ What’s New in v2.0.1

-- ✅ Added batch‑download queue with real‑time progress
-- ✅ Integrated OpenAI Whisper for optional audio transcription
+- ❌ Removed optional Whisper transcription feature
-- ✅ Improved cross‑platform support and packaging scripts
-- ✅ Enhanced error handling and retry logic
+- 🌀 Implemented lazy loading to reduce memory consumption
+- 🧼 Minor UI and stability improvements

 ---